Lenovo Z2 Plus

-Specifications and Configurations
+Specifications and configurations

-This 5 inch device comes with an IPS display with Full HD resolution having a pixel density of 441 ppi.
+This 5-inch device comes with an IPS display with Full HD resolution having a pixel density of 441 ppi.
 The body is made of Rollercage design with a fibreglass frame.
 It is available in two distinctive colors: Black and White.
 It features Adreno 530 GPU for handling high graphic demanding operations like Gaming, Virtual Reality, Augmented Reality.
 It comes with a maximum clockspeed of 2.15 GHz and features a Qualcomm Snapdragon 820, 64-Bit Custom Kryo Cores, Adreno 530 processor.
-Lenovo Z2 Plus comes in two configurations 3GB DDR4 RAM / 32GB ROM and 4GB DDR4 RAM / 64GB ROM.
+Lenovo Z2 Plus comes in two configurations 3 GB DDR4 RAM / 32 GB ROM and 4 GB DDR4 RAM / 64 GB ROM.
 It weighs about 149grams and has a dimensions of 141.65mm x 68.88mm x 8.45mm.

-The phone has an internal memory of 32GB for a 3GB RAM model and 64GB for a 4GB RAM model and cannot be expanded further.
+The phone has an internal memory of 32 GB for a 3 GB RAM model and 64 GB for a 4 GB RAM model and cannot be expanded further.
 Lenovo Z2 Plus comes with a 3500mAh High Density Lithium polymer non-removable battery and supports fast charge.
 Z2 plus offers a large connectivity options like 4G, GPS with Glonass, WiFi, Hotspot, Bluetooth 4.
 1, Dual SIM and USB Type C connectivity.
 Sensors like 3-axis gyro sensor, 3-axis electronic compass sensor, 3-axis Acceleration Sensor, Light Sensor, Hall Sensor (Proximity Sensor), Distance Sensor (Pedometer), Fingerprint recognition.
 The fingerprint uses a special technology called self learning fingerprint.
 It detects irregularities in the finger like skin peel, wound, dry skin, etc. and adjusts itself to identify the owner's fingerprint.
 For this purpose, it uses an advanced CAC Algorithm.